 Food service workers with very little experience may still bring other assets to the table.
-Choosing a template like the one above can help them flaunt this by focusing more on professional skills, education and general qualifications than on work experience.
+Choosing a template that utilizes a functional format, like the one above, can help them flaunt this by focusing more on professional skills, education and general qualifications than on work experience.

-This helps to show employers that while the person has not been working in the business for long, they have invested in improving themselves and learning skills that may be invaluable to the right restaurant or bar once hired.
+This helps to show employers that while the person has not been working in the business for long, they have invested in in education in Culinary Arts and have acquired that basic skills needed to be successful in a restaurant or bar once hired.

 CTA: Build my resume